cozy/cozy-docs/src/documents/host/install.html.md

 ```

 Now insert the SD card in your Raspberry Pi SD card reader.
 Reboot your
-Raspberry, and you will be able to access your Cozy through port 443
+Cubietruck, and you will be able to access your Cozy through port 443
 (https protocol).

 If you want to login to the pi, use the default raspbian credentials ```pi```